-I'm seriously considering a very small wind-turbine as a top-up in winter, as the 4:1 summer:winter insolation ratio otherwise makes for a horribly expensive or less-useful summer-only system.
+I'm seriously considering a very small wind-turbine as a top-up in winter.
+The 4:1 summer:winter insolation ratio otherwise makes for a horribly expensive (or less-useful, summer-only) system.

-Update 2007/06/29: At the prompting of this Fieldlines thread, I've designed an improved circuit to sense the state of the 12V DC supply (ie the battery) and switch back to mains long before the battery is exhausted, leaving me lots of juice for lights and consuming only a few microamps from the 12V supply while the laptop is on mains power.
-This detector is designed to switch the laptop to mains when the battery voltage drops below 12V, and back to battery when the battery voltage rises above 13V, roughly 0.5V above the thresholds in my SHS-6 solar controller, thus leaving the extra juice for lighting (etc).
+Update 2007-06-29: At the prompting of this Fieldlines thread, I've designed an improved circuit to sense the state of the 12V DC supply (ie the battery) and switch back to mains long before the battery is exhausted.
+Thus leaving me lots of juice for lights and consuming only a few microamps from the 12V supply while the laptop is on mains power.
+This detector is designed to switch the laptop to mains when the battery voltage drops below 12V.
+And back to battery when the battery voltage rises above 13V, roughly 0.5V above the thresholds in my SHS-6 solar controller.
+So leaving the extra juice for lighting (etc).
 This should also make for much shallower cycling of the battery.
 (12V from the battery while discharging represents ~50% discharge, and discharging much further than this regularly risks permanent battery damage.
-The battery voltage should only exceed 13V when on charge and above about 50%; it should never normally exceed this while resting even with no load, so simply disconnecting the laptop should not see the voltage exceed this and thus 13V+ upper threshold should prevent oscillation.
+The battery voltage should only exceed 13V when on charge and above about 50%.
+It should never normally exceed this while resting even with no load.
+So simply disconnecting the laptop should not see the voltage exceed this and thus 13V+ upper threshold should prevent oscillation.
 It might be wise to move the upper setpoint higher to (say) 13.5V to 14V, which is only likely to achieved when the battery is charging and almost full, ie in a very healthy state.)

-Update 2007/07/02: Simplified design with just two relays, and adjusted battery thresholds of 12V to disconnect from the battery and 13.8V before reconnect (which should mean that the battery is being charged and is nearly fully charged).
-(See the XCircuit .ps file.)
+Update 2007-07-02: Simplified design with just two relays.
+Also adjusted battery thresholds of 12V to disconnect from the battery and 13.8V before reconnect.
+That should mean that the battery is being charged and is nearly fully charged.
+See the XCircuit .ps file.

-Update 2007/07/11: Tested Vanson SDR-120W to power the laptop from the 12V battery, which works fine and uses about 21W which is about 5W less than the mains adaptor draws to power the same workload.
+Update 2007-07-11: Tested Vanson SDR-120W to power the laptop from the 12V battery.
+It works fine and uses about 21W which is about 5W less than the mains adapter draws to power the same workload.
 Unfortunately, even with no load, the Vanson trips the overload/short detector on the SHS-6, and so cannot be driven by it as things stand.
 I will probably have to build my own low-voltage disconnect (LVD) circuit and draw power directly from the battery.
-I think that I'll have the secondary 'battery OK' threshold set at ~12.5V with a small hysteresis (maybe 0.1V) for the laptop to decide when it can run power-intensive tasks, else even this many not happen each day, even with plentiful sunshine.
+I think that I'll have the secondary 'battery OK' threshold set at ~12.5V with a small hysteresis (maybe 0.1V) for the laptop to decide when it can run power-intensive tasks.
+Else this many not happen each day, even with plentiful sunshine.
 In any case, it should be significantly above the LVD for the laptop and lighting so as to leave plenty of reserve for overnight and overcast days.

-Update 2007/08/06: Still getting some oscillation/cycling when the battery voltage/SOC is marginal, so after adding a larger 10µF 'delay' capacitor to the voltage sensor, I today raised the upper 'switch-on' voltage threshold to about 13.45V which should only be reachable if the battery is charging and at ~80% charged.
-The lower threshold is still at about 12.15V (ie with the battery discharging at an SOC of ~50%+ charged).
+Update 2007-08-06: Still getting some oscillation/cycling when the battery voltage/SOC is marginal.
+So after adding a larger 10µF 'delay' capacitor to the voltage sensor, I today raised the upper 'switch-on' voltage threshold to about 13.45V.
+This should only be reachable if the battery is charging and at ~80% charged.
+The lower threshold is still at about 12.15V, ie with the battery discharging at an SOC of ~50%+ charged.
 I'm still getting a bit of cycling, maybe 2 or 3 on/off cycles, but much better.